VOHeroes Affiliate Partner Back Office

 Once we tally up the final results after the end of the launch, Affiliate Partners who have earned a commission will be paid that commission, as well as any prize money, and will receive any merchandise they may have been awarded, within 10 business days.

 We reserve the right to wait until a piece of merchandise is available, should it be out of stock during that period.

 What if someone I refer to you asks for a refund?
 Do I have to give you back the commission on that sale?

 Actually, that’s never happened.
 Ever.

-We actually have a very clear no-refund policy on purchases of our training program and curriculum, as students get access to the entire package all at once.
+We actually have a very clear no-refund policy on purchases of our training program and curriculum, as students get access to the entire curriculum the moment they purchase their membership.
 It’s as simple as that.

 And there’s something else that’s really interesting about this policy: no one’s ever asked us for a refund.
 I’m sure it will happen someday, and we’ll have to remind them of the policy.

 But…it’s never happened.
 And we’re pretty proud of that track record.

 (We think it’s because we are undeniable agents for change, and attract the best talent in the universe as students.
 But that’s just our thoughts.)

 The most common way affiliates support launches is by emailing their audience members about all the great things happening during a launch.
 Here’s how all that works.